Word Measures on $GL_N(q)$ and Free Group Algebras: Introduction

 Another important background for Conjecture \ref{conj:general pi and fixed vectors} is an analogous result in the case of the symmetric group $S_{N}$.
 The primitivity rank of a word $w\in\F$, denoted $\pi\left(w\right)$ and introduced in \cite{Puder2014}, is the smallest rank of a subgroup of $\F$ containing $w$ as an imprimitive element.
 Let $\crit_{\F}\left(w\right)$ denote the set of subgroups of $\F$ of rank $\pi\left(w\right)$ which contain $w$ as an imprimitive element.
 Then the $S_{N}$-analogue of Conjecture \ref{conj:general pi and fixed vectors} is \cite[Thm.~1.8]{PP15}: the expected number of fixed points in a $w$-random permutation in $S_{N}$ is

-Alongside its role in word measures on $S_{N}$, the original primitivity rank $\pi\left(w\right)$ seems to play a universal role in word measures on groups (see \cite[Conj.~1.13]{hanany2020word}), it has connections with stable commutator length (see \cite[Sec.~1.6]{hanany2020word} and the references therein) and was recently found relevant to the study of one relator groups (e.g., \cite{louder2022negative}).
+Alongside its role in word measures on $S_{N}$, the original primitivity rank $\pi\left(w\right)$ seems to play a universal role in word measures on groups (see \cite[Conj.~1.13]{hanany2020word}), it has connections with stable commutator length (see Section 1.6 in the same article) and was recently found relevant to the study of one-relator groups (see, for example, \cite{louder2022negative}).
 Definition \ref{def:q-primitivity-rank} seemingly introduces a family of related invariants of words -- one for every prime power $q$.
 In fact, the same definition can be applied to arbitrary fields -- see Section \ref{sec:Open-Questions}.
 However, it is possible that all these invariants coincide for a given word.
 We are able to show one inequality and conjecture a full equality. \begin{prop} For every word $w\in\F$ and every prime power $q$, $\pi_{q}\left(w\right)\le\pi\left(w\right)$. \end{prop}

 \begin{conjecture} For every word $w\in\F$ and every prime power $q$, $\pi_{q}\left(w\right)=\pi\left(w\right)$. \end{conjecture}